188.8.131.52 A Government’s Need to Deliver Economic Satisfaction

 Governments in any political system need to avoid discontent and this makes them susceptible to economic pressures:

 - People can withhold taxes.
-For example, the British population rejected the ‘poll tax’ in 1990 and rioted – as described by The Economist on 25 September 2003 in an article entitled Council tax: Can’t pay, won’t pay.
+For example, the British population rejected the ‘poll tax’ in 1990 and rioted – as described in an Economist article on 25 September 2003: Council tax: Can’t pay, won’t pay.

-The incentive to governments to deliver a feeling of economic satisfaction to the majority of their populations is an economic constraint upon their power.
+A government’s incentive to deliver a feeling of economic satisfaction to a majority of the population is an economic constraint upon its power.
 Governments have some impact upon how much wealth is created and, more directly, upon how it is divided – and they are certainly seen by their populations as being responsible for economic well-being.